mdrpz/loadbalancer/README.md

 ### YAML Config File (Recommended)

 Edit `config.yaml` in the project root.
-The config file is automatically reloaded every 5 seconds if modified.
+The config file is automatically reloaded every 5 seconds if modified

 **TLS Configuration:**